The Last Exorcism Part II: Critical reception

 The film was not screened in advance for critics.
 The film was widely panned by critics and audiences.
-Review aggregation website Rotten Tomatoes gives the film a score of 15% based on reviews from 71 critics, with an average score of 3.58/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 16% based on reviews from 70 critics, with an average score of 3.58/10.
 The critic consensus states: "The Last Exorcism Part II ditches the found footage format for relatively earnest but deadly tedious psychological terror that devolves into hokum anyways."
-Metacritic, which assigns a rating of 0 to 100, gave The Last Exorcism Part 2 a 35 indicating generally unfavorable reviews.

 Frank Scheck of The Hollywood Reporter wrote that The Last Exorcism Part II was an "unimpressive follow-up [to The Last Exorcism]", though praising Ashley Bell's "[...] memorable, unsettling performance that easily can be compared to Sissy Spacek's Carrie".
 Christopher Runyon of Movie Mezzanine also gave a negative review stating "Not a single aspect of this film suggests that anyone involved in the production cared".

 Not all reviews for the film were negative though; Mark Olsen of the Los Angeles Times gave a positive review stating "The Last Exorcism Part II is an effectively unnerving, slow-burn supernatural horror tale".

 Cancelled sequel

 In light of the film's box office success, a third film had been planned, with Ashley Bell set to reprise her role.
-In an interview with Bloody Disgusting, she spoke: “There’s a wait and see approach, but yeah there have been [discussions].
+In an interview with Bloody Disgusting, she said: “There’s a wait and see approach, but yeah there have been [discussions].
 There’s a twist at the end [of Part 2] that is literally so shocking!
 I would love to step back into my Doc Martens for a third time.”

 Though this film had left room for a potential third film, it never materialized.